braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 *Sends to Carrier* is deprecated, but will continue to be supported for users that already have it.
 {% endalert %}

-This stat is the sum of Confirmed Deliveries, Rejections, and Sends where delivery or rejection was not confirmed by the carrier.
-There are instances where carriers do not provide delivery or rejected confirmation, as some carriers do not provide this confirmation or were unable to do so at the time of send.
+The sum of Confirmed Deliveries, Rejections, and Sends where delivery or rejection wasn't confirmed by the carrier.
+This includes instances where carriers don't provide delivery or rejected confirmation, as some carriers don't provide this confirmation or can't do so at the time of send.

 <span class="calculation-line">Calculation: Count</span>